 TRT and AA

-With the decree in July 2018, TRT has been tied to Directorate of Communications, which means it directly under control of Presidency.
+With the decree in July 2018, TRT has been tied to the Directorate of Communications, which means it is directly under the control of the Presidency.

 Radio and Television Supreme Council

 The Radio and Television Supreme Council (RTÜK) was established in 1994 as per the "Act of the Establishment of Radio and TV Initiatives and Broadcast."
 Regulating broadcasters, providing licenses and auditing broadcasters are among the authority's responsibilities.

 RTÜK consists of nine members elected by the Parliament from among the candidates nominated by the parties.
 With the election held on January 25, 2021, Ebubekir Şahin, whose two-year term expired, was re-elected as the President of RTÜK.
 Arif Fırtına is the Deputy Chairperson of the RTÜK.

 In June 2021, two people from the AKP quota and one from the MHP quota were elected for the three vacant memberships.
 Thus, as of August 2021, there are a total of 8 members in RTÜK, including 4 members from the AKP, 2 from the CHP, 1 from the MHP and 1 from the HDP.
 As part of the investigation carried out by the Ankara Chief Public Prosecutor's Office regarding the Kobane protests on October 6-8, 2014, RTÜK’s HDP member Ali Ürküt was detained and arrested. Ürküt is in prison as of October 2021.